SS City of Paris (1888): Early service, 1889–1898

+As a part of the change to American registration, the former Inman liners began to use Southampton as their UK destination.
+The Southampton Docks Company facilitated this change by building Prince of Wales Graving Dock.
+When this was opened by Paris in August 1895, it was the largest dry dock in the world.

-Spanish–American War
+Spanish–American War, April–September 1898

 During the mid-1890s, the Navy stored guns at the Brooklyn Navy Yard to speed the conversion of Paris and her running mates in case of war.
 On April 14, 1898, ten days before the Spanish–American War was declared, the Navy requisitioned the big four as auxiliary cruisers.
-The U. S. Navy chartered her on 27 April 1898 from the International Navigation Co.
+The U.S. Navy chartered her on 27 April 1898 from the International Navigation Co.
 Paris was approaching Southampton and did not arrive in New York until April 28.
 In just three days, the Navy installed her 12 six-inch main guns, 20 six-pounders and numerous secondary weapons.
 Under the command of Captain William Wise USN, the renamed Yale, commissioned on 2 May 1898, was dispatched to Puerto Rico to look for the Spanish fleet.

 On the day of her commissioning into the Navy, Yale put to sea from New York, bound for Puerto Rico to patrol and help locate Admiral Cervera's Spanish fleet.

-Off of San Juan, Captain Wise realized that he must pass the Spanish guns at Morro Castle and sail into the harbor to determine if the Spanish Fleet was anchored there.
+Off of San Juan, Captain Wise realized that he must pass the Spanish guns at Morro Castle and sail into the harbor to determine if the Spanish fleet was anchored there.
 Because Yale had not been painted gray, she still looked like a passenger liner.
 Wise knew that the Spanish government was trying to acquire passenger ships and that one of the vessels potentially available was the Anchor (former Inman) City of Rome, which was almost identical to the Yale.
 In fact, City of Rome was later chartered by the Spanish.
 The Captain ordered the Union Jack raised along with City of Rome's recognition signals as Yale passed the fort.
-After determining that the Spanish Fleet was not in the harbor, Yale dipped her flag in salute as she returned to sea.
+After determining that the Spanish fleet was not in the harbor, Yale dipped her flag in salute as she returned to sea.
 The Spanish returned the compliment, not realizing that an American auxiliary cruiser was directly under the fort's guns.
 When out of range, Yale captured (2 May 1898) the Spanish Steamer Rita and put a prize crew aboard to sail her to Charleston, South Carolina.